The copayment assistance program is now open!

 The Brain Tumor Drug Copayment Assistance Program, a program of the Musella Foundation For Brain Tumor Research & Information, Inc., provides financial assistance to families who need help covering the cost of certain drugs used to treat Primary Malignant Brain Tumors (Grade 3 or 4).
 There is no fee for this assistance, and you will not be obligated to pay it back in any way.
 We will never tell you which treatment to use, which doctor to use or which pharmacy to use!

 The Program's resources are limited, but we will help as many families as possible.
 We will give awards on a first come first served basis until the funds run out - so apply now.
-There is a yearly maximum per person of $5,000 - which is subject to change.
-We may be able to (depending on our fund level) start your coverage date up to 3 months prior to the date you first register.
+There is a yearly maximum per person of $5,000.
+When approved, we can go back 3 months to reimburse you for any of the covered treatments you already paid for.

 This program is designed to help people who:

 - Have a glioblastoma multiforme, or other type of PRIMARY (NOT METASTATIC) MALIGNANT BRAIN TUMORS (Grade 3 or 4) (Such as Anaplastic Astrocytoma, Gliosarcoma, High Grade Oligodendroglioma, DIPG (Diffuse Intrinsic Pontine Glioma), DMG (Diffuse Midline Glioma) Etc), and who use one or more of the drugs covered by the program

 - Have insurance that usually pays for or allows toward deductible charges for the desired treatment.

 - Are residents of the USA